yulonglim/tp/docs/DeveloperGuide.md

 Extensions:

-* 1a. ㅎrading system is already present in TeachBook
+* 1a.
+Grading system is already present in TeachBook
   * 1a1.
 TeachBook shows an error message.

     Use case ends.